 What are the fees?

 Payment is due at the time of each session.
-Cheque, cash, e-transfer, and VISA/Mastercard are currently accepted.
+Cheque, cash, and e-transfer are currently accepted.

 How long is one session?

 Sessions run for 50 minutes.
 Please arrive a minute or two early for your appointment.